-Only 8 miles separate Boone and Blowing Rock, and situated smack dab between the two sits High Gravity Adventures, an aerial adventure park with a 30-minute ground course and two aerial courses that take 2 to 3 hours to complete.
+Only 8 miles separate Boone and Blowing Rock, and situated smack dab between the two sits High Gravity Adventures, an aerial adventure park with a ninja ground course and two aerial courses that take two to three hours to complete.
 Add on a 45-foot-high, giant swing – three people can ride it at once – for an extra thrill that starts with you pulling the ripcord.
-You can’t miss what’s next to High Gravity Adventures: Tweetsie Railroad, a Wild West-themed amusement park that’s one of the most popular attractions in the state.
+You can’t miss what’s next to High Gravity Adventures, either: Tweetsie Railroad, a Wild West-themed amusement park that’s one of the most popular attractions in our state.

 Continue your exploration with Wahoo’s Adventures, which offers tubing, canoeing, kayaking and stand-up paddleboarding on the New River, and all the equipment you’ll need is available for rent.
 For a more serene experience, spend time at Price Lake, where the water activities are rivaled by the hiking trails.
 Hiking opportunities abound in the area, whether you opt for the renowned Linville Gorge or Otter Falls Trail, which debuted in 2015.

-Because you worked up an appetite, order dinner with a side of live music at Woodlands Barbeque in Blowing Rock, featuring local musicians every night and barbecue plates that come with three sides and hush puppies.
+Because you worked up an appetite, order dinner with a side of live music at Woodlands Barbeque in Blowing Rock, featuring local musicians every night and barbecue plates that come with two sides and a bread.
 Not in the mood for ’cue?
-Nearby Foggy Rock Eatery and Pub offers cheesesteaks, funky burgers like blackberry habanero, and naans (Indian flatbreads).
+Nearby Foggy Rock Eatery and Pub offers cheesesteaks, funky flavors like blackberry habanero wings, and naans (Indian flatbreads).
 Blowing Rock Brewing Company is a popular stop downtown, where its Ale House Restaurant serves award-winning craft beer, and all items on the food menu are made fresh daily.

 Craft beer is also a centerpiece of evenings in Boone, led by Appalachian Mountain Brewery and Lost Province Brewing Co.
 Each pays homage to the High Country, both in name and through commitment to sustainable practices and supporting the mountain community and its causes.
 AMB also brews ciders, while Lost Province pairs its suds with wood-fired pretzels, pizzas, and even wood-fired mac and cheese.